 Line Detection

 Although easiest to set up, line detection is unfortunately not as effective as its more advanced counterparts.
 Since the detection zone is relatively small, there is a chance that automobiles pass by without triggering the camera.
 This is especially problematic if they are driving too fast or reach the zone alongside another vehicle that triggers the camera a millisecond before the other one.
-For these reasons, line detection is out of question for multi-lane triggering, even if it seems like an obvious choice.
+For these reasons, line detection is out of the question for multi-lane triggering, even if it seems like an obvious choice.

 Motion Detection